Goo Hara

-Goo's death, ruled as a possible suicide on November 24, 2019, brought worldwide attention to sexual crimes against women in South Korea, one of which was the usage of molka (spy cameras) to discreetly capture voyeuristic images and videos of women.
-In response several petitions were submitted to the Blue House.
-One petition demanded a more severe punishment for filming sexual acts without consent and distributing it, and the other represented a need to revise South Korea's inheritance laws to prevent absent parents from claiming inheritance from their neglected children.
-The inheritance laws were amended on December 1, 2020, with the bill carrying amendments titled "Goo Hara Act".
-As the amended law could not be applied retrospectively, Goo's brother Goo Ho-in filed a lawsuit against their mother, who was said to have neglected her parental duties, to prevent her from claiming inheritance from Goo Hara's estate.
-The court awarded their mother 40% of the estate.
+Goo was found dead at her home in Seoul, South Korea on November 24, 2019, at age 28.
+Her death was ruled a suicide.
+Leading to her death Goo had experienced multiple traumatic events: a legal battle with her ex-boyfriend, Choi Jong-Bum, who assaulted Goo in 2018 and threatened to release a sex video of them; a constant state of harassment, from part of the Korean public, aimed at making K-pop idols conform to a strict moral code; and the suicide of her close friend Sulli, who suffered similar public scrutiny a month prior to her own death.

+Goo's death was followed by calls for reform, including petitions submitted to the Blue House, regarding sex crimes, cyberbullying, and the inheritance law.
+It was later disclosed that Goo had a pivotal role in making her friend Choi Jong-hoon reveal the identity of the corrupt police officer that protected Choi and the other members of the KakaoTalk chatrooms, in which rape videos were being shared.

 Life and career

 Early life and education

 Goo was born on January 3, 1991, in Gwangju, South Korea.
 Goo's parents separated when she was eight years old after her mother abandoned the family.
 Goo and her brother were raised by their grandmother while their father was working as a construction worker around the country to support the family.
 She attended Woonchun Elementary School and Jeonnam Middle School, and trained as a track and field athlete for two years.

 Goo came to Seoul while attending Jeonju Fine Arts High School and participated in SM Entertainment's youth appearance tournament in 2005.
 She later transferred to Dongmyung Girls' Information Industry High School and then attended Sungshin Women's University.
 During her school days, she worked as a model for internet clothing stores.
 In 2007, she unsuccessfully auditioned to join JYP Entertainment.